Home ►

 GT |

-• POS 10 -- Telehealth for services when the patient is in their home.
+• POS 10 -- Telehealth Provided in Patient’s Home

 CMS requires patient consent for all services, including non-face-to-face services.
 Providers may obtain patient consent at the same time you initially provide the services.
 Direct supervision is not required to get consent.